rvjc/free-mandelbrot/README.md

 discovery by Benoit Mandelbrot.
 As the story goes, he thought his printer was smudging ink which is entirely understandable if you check out the World View screenshot below.
-But Monsieur Mandelbrot took it upon himself to "burrow down" to investigate further.
+But Monsieur Mandelbrot took it upon himself to "burrow down".
 And, in doing so, he made what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".

-As my youngest son put it: "Maybe the universe is NOT expanding, but we getting smaller".
-Well, this Mandelbotesque thought experiment by a twelve-year old is not as crazy at it seems if the "we" refers to all matter in the universe which also forms the basis of our reference dimensions (because everything is relative).
+As my youngest son put it: "Maybe the universe is NOT expanding, but we are getting smaller".
+Well, this Mandelbotesque thought experiment by a twelve-year old is not as crazy at it seems if the "we" refers to all of the matter in the universe which also forms the basis of our reference dimensions (because everything is relative).
 As it turns out, this is a very intuitive way of visualising an "expanding" universe where all galaxies appear to be "moving away" from each other other at the same rate.
 If you can disprove my son's contention, then a career in